dakk/yallo-lang/README.md

 }
 ```

-Or, if we want to deploy a toke contract from another contract:
+Or, if we want to deploy a token contract from another contract:

 ```java
 #import "Token.yallo";